baou9/DockPilot/README.md

 # DockPilot

 DockPilot is a secure dashboard for monitoring and curating Dockerized applications.
-It discovers running containers through a docker-socket-proxy, stores metadata in PostgreSQL, and exposes a modern Nuxt-based UI with light/dark theming.
+It discovers running containers through a docker-socket-proxy, stores metadata in PostgreSQL, and exposes a modern Nuxt 4-based UI with light/dark theming.

 ## Features